Gregjarvez/mrgregory.dev/src/pages/articles/typescript-3-dot-7/index.md

 Now that we've seen how the operator works, let's see the semantics.

 **Optional property access**<br />
+This is the base usage.
 Allows property access if the operand on the left-side of the the operator is not `null` or `undefined`.

 ```javascript
 const transactionId = account?.transactions?.transactionsId;
 ```

 **Optional element access** <br />
-This is similar to _optional property access_ but allows dynamic property access.
+This is similar to _optional property access_ but for dynamic property access.

 ```typescript
 declare var todos;